Surprise your valentine while keeping them allergy- and asthma-free

 Think outside the (candy) box to show them you care about their health.

-ARLINGTON HEIGHTS, IL (January 21, 2019) – Want to say “I love you” this Valentine’s Day but you’re just not sure how?
+ARLINGTON HEIGHTS, Ill.
+(January 21, 2019) – Want to say “I love you” this Valentine’s Day but you’re just not sure how?
 Show your valentine you can creatively keep their allergies and asthma in mind while filling the day with affection.

 “Chocolates and flowers definitely do the trick on Valentine’s Day, but you can also show your loved one that you care about their health,” says allergist Todd Mahr, MD, president of the American College of Allergy, Asthma and Immunology (ACAAI).
 “If you’re creative, and think outside the (candy) box, you can plan ways to sweep your darling off their feet and help them steer clear of sneezing and wheezing.”